 1. Job duties: child care, household work and pet care

-Sure you want your nanny to take care of your child, but will her duties to extend to other household work, too?
+Sure, you want your nanny to take care of your child, but will her duties to extend to some household work, too?
 Be sure to outline the roles and responsibilities expected of your nanny, and be very specific.
 Specify whether the nanny’s duties include things like cooking, cleaning or care of pets.

 Pro tip: Avoid vague terms like “light housekeeping” and instead itemize duties so that it is very clear.